PrincetonUniversity/monthly_sponsor_reports/README.md

+**December 13, 2024: This code is still being generalized for use at all institutions.
+Please check back around February 2024.**

 # Monthly Sponsor and User Reports

 The software in this repo generates monthly sponsor and user reports for the Research Computing clusters.
 Below is an example sponsor report: